4 Pump Court > London, England > Set Profile

 Insurance: Chambers’ highly recommended insurance and reinsurance group are instructed on numerous significant events affecting the global insurance markets.
 Members act on behalf of UK and international insurance / reinsurance companies, Lloyd’s syndicates, brokers and insureds.
 Barristers appear in domestic and international arbitrations (including Bermuda Form), and all tiers of domestic courts.

-Professional Negligence: The professional negligence team at 4 Pump Court is one of the most formidable and largest at the Bar.
+Professional negligence: The professional negligence team at 4 Pump Court is one of the most formidable and largest at the Bar.
 Members have experience in claims for and against professionals across the whole spectrum of liability, including breach of fiduciary duty and fraud.
 Chambers has particular expertise in disputes concerning architects, engineers, IT consultants, solicitors and barristers, accountants and auditors, financial advisers, insurance brokers and underwriting agents, and surveyors and valuers.

 Shipping: 4 Pump Court has an outstanding reputation for marine related disputes, including wet and dry shipping, shipbuilding and marine insurance.
 Members are instructed by international law firms and P&I clubs on behalf of ship owners, charterers, shipyards, drilling contractors, cargo interests and banks.
 Barristers have expertise in charterparty and bill of lading disputes, ship sale and purchase, ship mortgages, liens, admiralty matters including collision, towage and pilotage.
 Barristers also specialise in commercial shipbuilding and super / mega yacht disputes, including brokers commission claims and disputes concerning refund guarantees.

-Technology & Telecoms: 4 Pump Court is recognised both domestically and internationally as the leading set for technology disputes.
+Technology and telecoms: 4 Pump Court is recognised both domestically and internationally as the leading set for technology disputes.
 Barristers are uniquely positioned to deal with commercial, technical and intellectual property disputes now challenging the world’s top lawyers and businesses in a complex and rapidly-changing technological environment.
 The set has been involved in the majority of leading cases, where work on data and cyber security disputes ensures they retain their presence at the forefront of this constantly developing commercial area.

 Other: Additional areas of expertise include aviation, corporate advisory, defamation and privacy, financial crime including fraud, and offshore work.
 Non-UK jurisdictions in addition to those above include the Channels Islands, the Isle of Man, the Caribbean, Bermuda and beyond.